Internal Regulations of Student Groups (amended on April 04, 2016)

 All SSMU clubs (including Interim Status clubs) are eligible to open a free bank account through the SSMU!
 Please note that clubs are not allowed to open any accounts that are not SSMU branch accounts at Scotiabank.

 In order to open a bank account for your club or change your bank account’s signing officers, clubs must complete the following online forms, which will then be processed by the Club Administrative Officer and the Accounting Department.
 Please note this process may take 2-3 weeks during high traffic periods. .

 Please be advised that any person listed as a signing officer on a club bank account must have proof of residence in Montreal (a lease, a utility bill, etc.) as well as 2 pieces of photo ID in order to be added to the account by the bank.

 When completing these forms, make sure that the following three conditions are satisfied for the people listed as a signing officer:

 SSMU offers a variety of funding opportunities for student groups.
-All of the following funds, allocated by the Funding Committee, are available to Full Status Clubs.
+All funds, allocated by the Funding Committee, are available to Full Status Clubs.
 Interim Status Clubs are eligible for every fund but the Club Fund.

 As clubs are not guaranteed any funding from the SSMU, clubs are responsible for their own fundraising in order to support their events and initiatives.
 There are a wide variety of funds and resources available to clubs that can be drawn upon as resources.
 Visit the Funding page for more information on funding opportunities.